Luthaf/Jumos.jl/doc/simulations/steps.rst

 If the time integration does not force the value of external parameters, like temperature or pressure or volume, this step can enforce them.
-Here will act the berendsen thermostat, the velocity rescaling, the particle wrapping to the cell.
+Here will act the Berendsen thermostat, the velocity rescaling, the particle wrapping to the cell.

 Check
 ^^^^^

 During the run, one can check for simulation consistency.
-For example, the number of particle in the cell may have be constant, the global momentum have to be zero, and so on.
+For example, the number of particles in the cell may have be constant, the global momentum has to be zero, and so on.

 Compute
 ^^^^^^^

-Running simulations is great, but worth nothing if no analysis is performed on the trajectory.
-This step allow for computing and averaging physical quantities, like total energy, kinetic energy, temperature, pressure, magnetic moment, and plenty of other intersting quantities.
+Running a simulations is great, but worth nothing if no analysis is performed on the trajectories.
+This step allows for computing and averaging physical quantities, like total energy, kinetic energy, temperature, pressure, magnetic moment, and plenty of other intersting quantities.

 Output
 ^^^^^^

 But computing these quantities is not enough.
-You have to write the to a file in order to do save them.
+You have to write to a file in order to do save them.
 So here `Jumos` will output the computed values, and the trajectories.